Antix7/SUS-UI/README.md

 ## Node.js server setup

 In the [System-Udokumentowywania-Sprzetu-SUS](https://github.com/Antix7/System-Udokumentowywania-Sprzetu-SUS)
-project, switch to the `react-integration` branch and run `main.js`
+project, run `main.js`

-Right now the server address is set to `http://localhost:3001` in the `.env` file.\
-Please note that the app will not function correctly when deployed to Github Pages unless this address is changed to a public server.
+Please note that the app will not function correctly when deployed to Github Pages unless the server address in the `.env` file is set to a public server.

 ## Available Scripts